Getting there and away

 Equipment and bike stuff

-The Thailand tour is suitable for most types of bicycles; there are some long and steep climbs so a road bike/hybrid or mountain bike with slick tyres is recommended.
+The Thailand tour is suitable for most types of bicycles; there are some long and steep climbs so a Hybrid/Cyclocross/Gravel bikes or mountain bike with slick tyres would be recommended.
 Please ensure that your bike is in good working order before you leave for the tour.
 If you are not the most mechanically minded we suggest that you get your bike looked at by a professional bike mechanic.
 In particular we would suggest looking and adjusting all wheel spokes, greasing all your bearings, checking your brakes/gears cable, tighten all nuts and bolts, check chain, quick release clamps, tires and put in new inner tubes and check wheel rims are not worn.
 In addition make sure the bike is well serviced and ride it with as much care and attention as possible.

 We would also advise the following tools to accompany you on your tour: multi-tool, tyre levers, pump, 2 spare inner tube, spare spokes of the correct length to fit your wheels - check with a bike shop, brake pads, a few spare links for your chain, if applicable, spares for any unique or high-tech items on your bike, e.g. fluid and bleed kit for hydraulic brakes.